magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 In this tutorial we're going to fill that gap.
-But first we have to digress on a couple of topics we left uncover about the `boot` build tool, because they constitute a prerequisite to the `clojars` deployment itself:
+But first we have to digress on a couple of topics we left uncover about the `boot` build tool, because they constitute a prerequisite to the `clojars` deployment itself, namely:

 * [POM](https://maven.apache.org/pom.html#Introduction) (Project
   Object Model): information about the project
 * [Dependency Scope](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html):
-  used to limit the transitivity of a dependency.
+  management of dependencies' transitivity.

 ## Minimal POM (Project Object Model)

 To quickly finish the
 [previous tutorial](https://github.com/magomimmo/modern-cljs/blob/master/doc/second-edition/tutorial-19.md#locally-install-valip),
-we locally installed the updated version of `valip` by using the `lein install` task instead of of using the `boot`build tool.
-This was because the `project.clj` build file used by `lein` already had the [minimal information](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html#Minimal_POM) needed to create and package the `valip` library, while we did not informed the corresponding `build.boot` build file used by `boot` with the same information:
+we switched to `leiningen` and locally installed the updated version of `valip` by using the `lein install` task.
+This was because the `project.clj` build file used by `leiningen` already had the [minimal information](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html#Minimal_POM) needed to create and package the `valip` library, while we did not informed the corresponding `build.boot` build file used by `boot` with the same information, namely:

-* `groupId:` it has to follow the java package name rules; e.g., `org.clojars.magomimmo`;
+* the `groupId:` it has to follow the java package name rules; e.g., `org.clojars.magomimmo`;
-* `artifactId`: it is the name of the `jar` file without version; e.g., `valip`;
+* the `artifactId`: it is the name of the `jar` file without version;
+  e.g., `valip`;
-* `version`: it is strongly suggested to follow the [Semantic Version Specification](http://semver.org/); e.g., "0.4.0-SNAPSHOT".
+* the `version`: it is strongly suggested to follow the [Semantic Version Specification](http://semver.org/); e.g., "0.4.0-SNAPSHOT".

-    > NOTE 1: `-SNAPSHOT` qualifies a version "as-yet-unreleased".
-Under the
+    > NOTE 1: `-SNAPSHOT` qualifies a version
-    > wood, `maven`, on which both `leiningen` and `boot` are based are
+    > "as-yet-unreleased".
+Under the wood, `maven`, on which both
-    > based, will fetch the most recently deployed `-SNAPSHOT` version.
-Even
+    > `leiningen` and `boot` are based, will fetch the most recently
-    > if this behavior slows down the build process, in a continuous
+    > deployed `-SNAPSHOT` version.
+Even if this behavior slows down
+    > the build process, in a continuous integration scenario it
-    > integration scenario it guarantees up-to-date builds, while minimizing
+    > guarantees up-to-date builds, while minimizing the amount of
-    > the amount of rebuilding that is required for each integration step.
+    > rebuilding that is required for each integration step.

 In `boot`, to create a project's POM, package it in a `jar` and finally install it in the local `maven` repository on your machine,